 These pantry ingredients are all you need to make drool-worthy snickerdoodles that are soft on the inside and crispy on the outside:

-- Eggs, Flour, Shortening, Baking Soda, Salt, and Vanilla.
+- Eggs, Flour, Baking Soda, Salt, and Vanilla.
 These ingredients, when combined with the creamed butter and sugar, make up the cookie dough.
-There’s another special ingredient that goes into the batter, but let’s save that one for later.

 - Cinnamon and Sugar.
 It’s the classic mixture that coats and defines the timeless flavor of the snickerdoodle.